Lowe54/Support-Software-Inc/README.md

 #### Purchase

+The Purchase table holds information entered into the  'purchase form', there is a known bug linking the logged in user to a purchase (See Known Bugs / Issues in [testing.md](TESTING.md))

 #### Ticket Files

 While this remains a feature to be implemented (See Upcoming features), it would link an uploaded file to a request, as well as the type and size of the uploaded file